Last Updated on July 25, 2023 by Melissa S.

-Save ALL the packaging from your own parcels
+eBay Seller Tip #1: Save the packaging from your own deliveries

 Every time I receive an online order, I save the packaging, Whether it’s a cardboard box, a padded envelope or some bubble wrap / airpockets, there have been times when packaging up an item that I have been so grateful I’ve already got a box just the right size.
 The added bonus of course is that you are re-using the materials too.

-Buy the packaging you do need from eBay
+eBay Seller Tip #2: Buy the packaging you do need from eBay or Amazon

-You will be hard pushed to find anywhere else as cheap, plus you can build up some feedback as a buyer.
+You will be hard pushed to find anywhere else as cheap, plus if you use eBay, you can build up some feedback as a buyer.
 I purchase multi size, self sealing plastic bags which are great for items such as clothes.
-More delicate things such as jewellery or makeup might be better in a padded envelope.
-I also use the plastic bags combined with bubble wrap for things that need a bit of protection and then write on the address in a Sharpie.
+(I actually choose to sell clothes on Vinted as opposed to eBay these days)

 From eBay, I also buy bubble wrap and brown parcel paper for wrapping up boxes.